thanos-io/thanos/CONTRIBUTING.md

 $ <Iterate your development>
 $ git push origin <your_branch_for_new_pr>
 ```

-1. Add unit tests for new functionality.
-Add e2e tests for major changes to functionality.
-1. If you don't have a live object store ready, you can use the `make test-local` command.

-NOTE: this command skips tests against live object storage systems by specifying environment variables; this causes the
-store-specific tests to be run against memory and filesystem object storage types only.
-The CI tests run uses GCS, AWS and Swift.

-Not specifying these variables will result in auth errors against GCS, AWS, Azure, COS etc.
+**Tests your changes**

+**Updating your branch**

+It is a good practice to keep your branch updated by rebasing your branch to main.
+* Update your main - `git checkout main; git pull <remote_name> main`
+* Rebase your main - `git rebase -i main`

+**Changelog and Review Procedure**

-1. If your change affects users (adds or removes feature) consider adding the item to the [CHANGELOG](CHANGELOG.md).
+* If your change affects users (adds or removes feature) consider adding the item to the [CHANGELOG](CHANGELOG.md).
-1. You may merge the Pull Request once you have the sign-off of at least one developer with write access, or if you
+* You may merge the Pull Request once you have the sign-off of at least one developer with write access, or if you
 do not have permission to do that, you may request the second reviewer to merge it for you.
-1. If you feel like your PR is waiting too long for a review, feel free to ping the [`#thanos-dev`](https://slack.cncf.io/) channel on our slack for a review!
+* If you feel like your PR is waiting too long for a review, feel free to ping the [`#thanos-dev`](https://slack.cncf.io/) channel on our slack for a review!
+* If you are a new contributor with no write access, you can tag in the respective maintainer for the changes, but be patient enough for the reviews. _Remember, good things take time :)_

 ### Dependency management